ajaleel1/gunrock/gunrock/app/pr_nibble_shun/README.txt

-This implementation of PR-Nibble is from the DARPA Software Defined Hardware (SDH) program.
+This PR-Nibble implementation by (Aamer Jaleel <ajaleel@nvidia.com>) is from the DARPA Software Defined Hardware (SDH) program.
 The algorithm is is based on the following paper by Shun et al.

 @article{DBLP:journals/corr/ShunRFM16,
   author    = {Julian Shun and